temporenc/temporenc/README.rst

 * Component ``S`` (sub-second precision)

-  This is a refinement to the time component that allows for a more precise time representation, expresses as either milliseconds, microseconds, or nanoseconds.
+  This is a refinement to the time component that allows for a more precise time representation, expressed as either milliseconds, microseconds, or nanoseconds.

 * Component ``Z`` (time zone)